-The American Federation of Government Employees joins with millions across the country to celebrate the service, passion and expertise of nurses.
-During National Nurses Week (May 6-12) AFGE recognizes the role of government nurses in providing health care in a variety of different spaces.
+The American Federation of Government Employees proudly celebrates the service, passion and expertise of nurses.
+We recognize the role of government nurses in providing health care in a variety of different spaces.
 Federal nurses play a significant role in providing world-class care in many agencies throughout the government, including the Department of Veterans Affairs, Department of Defense, Indian Health Service and the Bureau of Prisons.

 Below is an infographic that highlights the work of government nurses.
-In honor of #NursesWeek, we invite you to share this graphic with your friends and colleagues and post on your Pinterest, Facebook, and Twitter profiles.
-Our corresponding ad can be found on GovExec.com.
+We invite you to share this graphic with your friends and colleagues and post on your Pinterest, Facebook, and Twitter profiles.

 The American Federation of Government Employees Nurse Steering Committee presents this Bill of Rights for all Federal Nurses in order to promote justice and equality, to ensure nurse satisfaction, retention and delivery of quality care to their patients: